Coop-Records/CoopCreditsProtocol/README.md

 ## Overview

 The COOP Credits Protocol implements a flexible and upgradeable ERC1155 token system designed for cooperative credit management.
-It enables the creation, distribution, and redemption of credit tokens within cooperative ecosystems.
+It enables the creation, distribution, and redemption of credit tokens within the Coop Records ecosystem.

 ## Official Deployments